heathhenley/AOC/2015/README.md

 part was tricking - tried to brute force it and that was really bad.
 Went back- wards instead (start with the target molecule) and that turned out to be the way to do it.

+# Day 20: Infinite Elves and Infinite Houses
+Did this one by getting all the factors of the number and using them to compute the gifts for each house.
+Had some issues with the logic for part 2 - I was trying to build it into the factor function, but in the end it was easier to get all the factors and then filter the ones that were too big out.

+# Day 21: RPG Simulator 20XX
+This was super brutal but mostly because I had mistake in the "who won" logic - naturally I didn't think it was there and it was subtle enough that it didn't happen all the time, so that took quite a while to debug.
+Also some silly things due to not understanding ocaml well yet - but got it done!
+Solved by recursively making all the possible choices, and then checking them, memoizing the results helped a ton.